brassica-collective/handbook/content/brassica/handbook/Howtos/assembly_facilitation.md

 The Agenda for each Assembly is shared by the Process & Strategy Crew on our Loomio forum in advance (along with any links to current discussion), and meeting notes are added to the same thread within the following week.

-## Facilitation Container
+## Agenda Template

+### Logistics
+Date and time:
+Venue:
+Venue mobility accessibility info:
+Facilitators:
+Scribe:
+Intentions:
+Attendees:
+Apologies:

+### Agenda
-- Opening circle
+Opening circle (15min)
+* Landing: "How are you arriving today?
-  - Acknowledgement of Country
+* Acknowledgement of Country
-  - Arriving ritual
-  - Arriving circle prompt
+* Arriving circle prompt
-  - Check-in rounds
-  - Statement of intent

-- Standing items
+Standing items (20min)
+* Stars (noticing gratitude)
+* Twinges (noticing grief)
+* Pair check-in for reflections

-- Main Agenda
+Main Agenda (85min + 15 min break)
-  - The specific details and order of our agenda will change, as the examples below illustrate, yet we hope to cultivate a rhythm that allows for time to discuss upcoming decisions as well as an activity to help us to build skills relating well together and practice navigating conflict productively.
-Any emergent items for discussion will also be added here.
-Given the length of time required, facilitators may want to add a break and/or an energy-raising activity.
+* [time (Name of person presenting)] Item
+* [time (Name of person presenting)] Item

-- Closing circle
+Closing circle (15min)
+* Confirm participation: opt-ins/outs, buddy and supporter allocations, crew opt-ins, and facilitators and scribe for next Assembly
-  - Leaving circle prompt
+* Leaving circle prompt (variable)
-  - Closing ritual
+* Closing ritual

-## Examples

-### Example Check-in Round Prompts
+###  Facilitation Suggestions
+All times are suggestions, you can change and adapt as needed.

+#### Opening circle
+**Landing prompt**
+* "How are you arriving today?
+* This is intended to help us open the circle and be grounded and present to Acknowledge Country and participate in the Assembly.

+**Acknowledgement of Country**
+* Research specific stories or connections between Country, Culture or Community and the theme/s of this Assembly (eg if discussing values, are there any lessons around values to be shared from First People)

+**Arriving circle prompt**
+* Choose any way to help people arrive for the Assembly, whether a reflective question, a movement, and activity etc. (See the [Liberating Structures website](https://www.liberatingstructures.com/) for some guidance if needed)

+#### Standing items
+**Stars**
+* What did you notice that was done well in the Brassica project over the past interval?
+Who or what were you grateful for?
+* *Reminder: try to name appreciation that are specific to the Brassica project rather than to specific people.
+For example: I am thankful for the way the last workshop was run - I'd not experienced that type of activity before and I learned a lot; I appreciated the way that my buddy suggested an activity that combined participation-support and a getting-to-know-each-other activity.*

+**Twinges**
+* What did you notice that irked you in  the Brassica project over the past interval?
+What have you been grieving about in relation to the project?
-- Expressing 'twinges' prompt: "I'm going to allow a few minutes of silence to reflect on our experiences in this collective since the last assembly; please share any twinges you're holding into that silence". _(Reminder, if needed: A twinge is something someone is having feelings about big or small, we share these to help us practice bringing even the most minor discomforts or awkwardness into the awareness of the group.
+* *Reminder, if needed: A twinge is something someone is having feelings about big or small, we share these to help us practice bringing even the most minor discomforts or awkwardness into the awareness of the group.
 The point is to name the twinge and have it witnessed, not fixed or solved.
-For example: I feel disappointed that there wasn't much engagement in the social activities I tried to organise; or I felt uncertain about whether or not to comment on discussion thread about our values because I found the instructions confusing and didn't know how to ask for clarifications)_
+For example: I feel disappointed that there wasn't much engagement in the social activities I tried to organise; or I felt uncertain about whether or not to comment on discussion thread about our values because I found the instructions confusing and didn't know how to ask for clarifications*

+**Pair check-in for reflections**
+* Use pair check-ins for reflections of the last interval, what went well, what didn't, what would you like to do differently next interval, how was your participation, etc.
-- Sharing-context prompt: "Thinking about things that will impact your well-being and focus between now and the next assembly, please share how you are feeling about your capacity to participate in the Brassica Collective (along with any relevant context you'd like others to be aware of)"
+* Sharing-context prompt: "Thinking about things that will impact your well-being and focus between now and the next assembly, please share how you are feeling about your capacity to participate in the Brassica Collective (along with any relevant context you'd like others to be aware of)"

-### Example Standing Agenda Items

-- Confirm date/time for next Assembly
-- Confirm roles for next Assembly (e.g., co-facilitators, scribes, etc)
-- Crew report-backs, peer Q&A, and time for participants to opt-in/opt-out
+#### Main agenda
+* Check in with the people bringing agenda items on if they'd like to facilitate that.
+If not, choose a faciltiation approach that you think suitable - the Liberating Structures website has some guidance on different types of potential activities https://www.liberatingstructures.com/

-### Example Main Agenda Items
+*Example Main Agenda Items:*

+- Presentation, clarification-questions, and sense-check of a proposal by the Solidarity Crew for a collective-action in support of the Save Public Housing Collective (30min)
-- Discussion of upcoming decision proposal to adopt a conduct agreement for the collective (40 min)
+- Discussion and Sense-check of upcoming decision proposal to adopt amendments to the conduct agreement (40 min)
-- Facilitated activity eliciting ideas for acting on our Land back commitments - part 1 (30 min)
-- Facilitated activity to help us [calibrate our values](https://hackmd.io/@Teq/values-calibration) as they relate to this project - part 1 (30 min)
 - Facilitated activity using rounds of the [1-2-4-all facilitation pattern](https://www.liberatingstructures.com/1-1-2-4-all/) to explore possible 'themes' for different houses within the collective (25 min)
 - Facilitated activity exploring the [critical uncertainties](https://www.liberatingstructures.com/30-critical-uncertainties/) of our project - 100 min
+- Facilitated activity to help us [calibrate our values](https://hackmd.io/@Teq/values-calibration) as they relate to this project - part 1 (30 min)

+#### Closing circle
+Confirm participation: opt-ins/outs, buddy allocations, crew opt-ins, and facilitators and scribe for next Assembly
+* Time for people to fill in radicalise if not done already, get someone to run the buddy allocations at the same time then announce, ask for a facilitator and scribe for next Assembly.
+Leaving circle prompt (variable)
+* A final reflective question, a movement, or activity to ease-us out of the circel Closing ritual
+* Choose any way to help people wrap up and close the circle for the Assembly and re-enter their broader contexts